Jeffzfeng/land-reg-eth/README.md

         - Unit testing of contracts

 ### Iteractive Terminal for Manual Testing
-- `Truffle Console` needs a separate Ethereum environment running in the background
+- `truffle Console` needs a separate Ethereum environment running in the background
-- `Truffle Develop` uses its own test environment
+- `truffle Develop` uses its own test environment
     - "You can treat this as basically the node terminal without the need of compiling and deploying"
     - All web3 libraries are already built in and can be run, and the contracts are already deployed.